CaptainDario/DaKanji-Desktop/README.md

 ## Credits

 * Icons were taken from the [material icon set](https://material.io/resources/icons/?style=baseline).
-* design and UI: Massive shout out to [Ellina](https://github.com/nurellina)!
+* design, UI and MacOS version: Massive shout out to [Ellina](https://github.com/nurellina)!
 Without your help the app would not look and feel half as good as it does now.
 * icon/banner:
   * Thanks "Buddha, with kudos to 2ch/fl/ and HatNyan" for helping with the icon design and making the banner.
 Also thank you [Adrian Jordanov](https://www.1001fonts.com/theater-font.html) for the banner font.